Plan Your Trip

 Next, add in an adventure in the great outdoors.

 Finally, season your trip with live music to taste.
 Options range from the local music scene at bars like The Honest Pint (every other Wednesday) to all-out festivals such as Riverbend – Chattanooga’s music Mecca.
-A nine-day music festival, Riverbend takes place on…wait for it…Chattanooga’s riverfront.
+A four-day music festival, Riverbend takes place on…wait for it…Chattanooga’s riverfront.

 Once you’ve assembled, gobble it up with reckless abandon.
 Because life’s too short for low calorie vacations.